dmatrak/WorkloudRepo/README.md

-# 1.Architecture of this project
+# 1. Architecture of this project

 The projects are the following